ember-learn/ember-blog/content/the-ember-times-issue-188.md

 👋 Emberistas! 🐹

-🎉 Ember 3.28 and 4.0 Beta Released,
+Ember 3.28 and 4.0 Beta Released,
-Reactively handle audio in Octane with `ember-stereo` 🎵, Twitter Thread: Ember is Data First 🐦,
+Open source contributors wanted for Ember v4, Reactively handle audio in Octane with `ember-stereo`, Twitter thread: Ember is data-first,

 ---